qtile/qtile/docs/manual/config/index.rst

 -----------------------

 :doc:`groups </manual/config/groups>`
     A list of ``libqtile.manager.Group`` objects which defines the group names.
+A group is a container for a bunch of windows, analogous to workspaces in other window managers.
+Each client window managed by the window manager belongs to exactly one group.

 :doc:`keys </manual/config/keys>`
     A list of ``libqtile.manager.Key`` objects which defines the keybindings.